Facenapalm/WikidataBot/README.md

 Generally the algorithm of these scripts is the following (see [common/seek_basis.py](https://github.com/Facenapalm/WikidataBot/blob/main/common/seek_basis.py)):
 1. Make a search request to a database using item label or alias as a query.
 2. Parse each found entry to get external links it contains.
-3. If there's a match between entry's external link and item's external ID, link the item to this entry.
+3. If there's a match between entry's external link and item's external ID, link this entry to the item.

 Usage:
 ```